fenago/machine-learning-with-scikit-learn/Chapter05/Lab_5.md

 be applied in any field where there is a need to predict a numeric value, given a set of input features.

-In this chapter, you will learn about the following topics: s
+In this lab, you will learn about the following topics: s
 -   The inner mechanics of the linear regression algorithm
 -   Building and evaluating your first linear regression algorithm,